 What a lovely evening celebrating community, nature and the trail we all treasure at Dine for the High Line.
 I’m grateful to be part of a community that shows up to protect and care for this incredible regional asset.

-It is always a privilege to hear directly from our partners about their motivations for joining us in this important work.
-Notably, Sterling Ranch and Dominion Water & Sanitation District served as presenting sponsors for Dine for the High Line in 2025.
-To learn more about their inspiration for supporting our efforts, watch the video below.
+We also got to hear directly from our presenting sponsor about their motivation for joining us in this important work.
+To learn more about Sterling Ranch and Dominion Water & Sanitation District’s inspiration for supporting our efforts, watch the video below.

 Our partnership with the Conservancy is invaluable as we take on stewardship of 45 miles of the High Line Canal.
 This corridor is vital to our community, and together we’re committed to preserving it for generations.